-- World Nomads Travel Insurance – The travel insurance we used while in Uzbekistan.
+- World Nomads Travel Insurance – The travel insurance I used both times I visited Uzbekistan.
 Highly recommended!

 - Uzbekistan?
-Overchargistan! – A look at the unfortunate practice of overcharging in Uzbekistan by Uncornered Market, one of our favorite blogs.
+Overchargistan! – A look at the unfortunate practice of overcharging in Uzbekistan by Uncornered Market, one of my favorite blogs.

 Yay transparency!
 Some of the links in this post are affiliate links.
-If you buy or book something with our links, we’ll get a small commission at no extra cost to you.
+If you buy or book something with my links, I’ll get a small commission at no extra cost to you.
 Think of it as a way of saying thanks for making the itinerary 🙂

 37 thoughts on “Two Week Uzbekistan Itinerary”